lukso-network/docs/docs/guides/browser-extension/interact-with-dapp.md

 :::danger

-The UP Browser Extenstion is currently in the **development alpha** version.
+The UP Browser Extenstion is currently in the **BETA Phase** version.
 DO NOT use this in production!

 :::